danspielman/Laplacians.jl/README.md

 * Local Graph Clustering Heuristics, implemented by Serban Stan, including `prn` a version of PageRank Nibble based on "Using PageRank to Locally Partition a Graph", <i>Internet Mathematics</i> and `LocalImprove` based on "Flow-Based Algorithms for Local Graph Clustering" by Zeyuan Allen-Zhu and Lorenzo Orecchia, SODA 2014.

-# Current Development Version
+## Current Development Version

 To get the current version of the master branch, run `Pkg.checkout("Laplacians")`

-# Version 0.0.3, November 20, 2016
+## Version 0.1.1, December 26, 2016

-This version works with Julia 0.5.
-This is what you retrieve when you run `Pkg.add("Laplacians")`
+This is the current version.
+It is what you retrieve when you run `Pkg.add("Laplacians")`.
+In this version, all of the linear equation solvers have the same interface.
+Some support for calling solvers from Matlab has been added.

+## Version 0.0.3 / 0.1.0, November 20, 2016

+Versions 0.0.3 and 0.1.0 are the same.
+These versions works with Julia 0.5.

 Warning: the behavior of chimera and wtedChimera differs between Julia 0.4 and Julia 0.5 because randperm acts differently in these.

-# Version 0.0.2, November 19, 2016
+## Version 0.0.2, November 19, 2016

 This is the version that works with Julia 0.4.
 It was captured right before the upgrade to Julia 0.5